In the 90s, the Washington Post ran an ad campaign targeting non-readers, "If you don't get it [the paper], you don't get it."

 Regardless of whether you have an active account or are just getting started, LinkedIn's LinkedIn’s Student Job Hunting Handbook Series is a great place to get started or get tips on how to polish your profile.
 For privacy purposes, there's no need to share your birthday, grades or test scores – even if you are asked.

 For more details, read 10 Elements of an Effective LinkedIn Profile.

 In almost every job application pool, there are many applicants and only one successful candidate.

 In fact, there are often so many applications that many talented applicants can get overlooked.
 There are also many employers who step outside the process -- and hire those they know through their own networks -- or those who are referred to them.

 Annual studies conducted by CareerXroads for more than a decade show that hiring people through networking and referrals is the favorite hiring method of choice for most employers.

 LinkedIn makes it easy to increase your visibility and build your personal network.

-If you've attended or graduated from a college or university, you may be able to search LinkedIn's alumni page to sift through all of your fellow students and/or alumni by where people live, work, college major and what they do.
+If you've attended or graduated from one of the 23,000 colleges or universities in LinkedIn, you may be able to search LinkedIn's alumni page to sift through all of your fellow students and/or alumni by where people live, work, college major, and what they do.

-E. Chandlee Bryan, M.Ed.(@chandlee and Google+) is a career advisor at Dartmouth College.
+E. Chandlee Bryan, M.Ed.(@chandlee) is a career advisor at Dartmouth College.
 A certified career coach and resume writer, Chandlee's experience includes working as a recruiter, facilitating one of Manhattan's largest job search meetups, and serving as the resume expert for a national Microsoft campaign.
 She is a co-author of The Twitter Job Search Guide (JIST 2010).